akuzni2/hello-world-api/README.md

 # Components Covered in this Demo Project

 - Organized Terraform to manage infrastructure (to accommodate multiple environments)
-- Github Actions pipeline to automatically build and deploy terraform to AWS
+- Github Actions pipeline to automatically init, plan, & apply terraform to AWS
 - Github Actions pipeline to automatically build and deploy Go code to AWS to serve API traffic
-- API Gateway configured with route to lambda function
+- API Gateway configured with route to lambda function (Terraform)
+- Route53 DNS + A record setup to provide a static API name (Terraform)
 - AWS Lambda Function as deployable artifact (Go executable)
-- IAM Role for Github Actions to allow minimum deployment privileges
+- IAM Role for Github Actions to allow minimum deployment privileges (Terraform)

 ![Layout](./img/arch.png)